AMWA-TV/bcp-004-01/docs/Receiver Capabilities.md

 A Controller MUST NOT take into consideration a Constraint Set that has this attribute set to `false`, unless the Controller is capable of making the required configuration changes.
 Controllers MAY use this attribute as a hint to users that a Sender and Receiver could be connected subject to a reconfiguration.

 If a Constraint Set is enabled or the Receiver does not support offline capabilities then this attribute MAY be omitted.

+### Substreams

+The `urn:x-nmos:substreams` attribute allows MUX receivers to indicate per substream constraints.

+The substreams are represented as a JSON array containing substream JSON objects.

+Each substream object includes the following attributes:

+* a description
+* the format of the substream
+* a count which specifies how many instances of this substream are required (both min, max or enum attributes can be used for this)
+* constraint_sets for this particular substream.
+These constraint sets are defined in the same way as constraints defined for single essence flows [see Constraint Sets](#constraint-sets).

+A Constraint Set using the `substreams` attribute is satisfied if **all of** its Substream Parameter Constraints are satisfied in the quantities specified by each `count` attribute.
+This implies that if **any of** the Substream Parameter Constraints are _not_ satisfied in the quantities specified by each `count` attribute, the Constraint Set as a whole is not satisfied.

 ### Listing Constraint Sets